tmlamb/probable-pitcher/README.md

 # Probable Pitcher ⚾

-> Get notified when your favorite MLB pitchers are starting

 Never miss a game.
 Subscribe to pitchers and get push notifications when they're scheduled to start.

 ---

 ## Features

-- 🔔 Morning notifications when your pitchers are starting
+- Morning notifications when your pitchers are starting
-- ⚡ Real-time lineup updates
+- Real-time lineup updates
-- 🌍 Timezone-aware game times
-- 📱 Cross-platform (iOS, Android, Web)
+- Cross-platform (iOS, Android, Web)

 ## Tech Stack